build-security/aws-api-gateway-authz/Terraform/Readme.md

     buildsecurity/pdp
 ```

-## Verify the container is running & that the pdp has retrieved the policy successfully.
+## Verify the container is running & that the PDP has retrieved the policy successfully.